parse-community/docs/_includes/android/geopoints.md

 placeObject.put("bounds", polygon);
 ```

-To retrieved `ParsePolygon` from an object
+To retrieved `ParsePolygon` from an object.

 ```java
 placeObject.getParsePolygon("bounds");